 How do I get signed up to become involved at St. Anne’s?

 There are many ways to become involved at St. Anne’s.
-Check the bulletin board in Rose Hall for sign-up sheets, watch the pew bulletins, the announcements, the Visitor newsletter, and the weekly e-blast for opportunities.
+Check the bulletin board in Rose Hall for sign-up sheets, watch the Sunday bulletins, the announcements are located in the back of the bulletin, following the passing of the peace, listen for the verbal announcements, the Visitor our quarterly newsletter, and the weekly e-mail, “This Week at St. Anne’s” for opportunities.
 If no contact person or chair is listed, call the office for more information: 574-267-6266.

 St. Anne’s Church, a parish of the Episcopal Diocese of Northern Indiana, welcomes all people.
 Our worship of God follows The Book of Common Prayer with the Holy Eucharist (Communion) as central to our worship.